karlyndiary/Adidas-Sales-Analysis/README.md

 - **What is the relationship between sales method (in-store vs. online) and profitability?**

+    There are three sales methods: In-store, Online, and Outlet.
+Online is the most profitable, contributing 41% of total profitability, followed by Outlet at 32%, and In-store at 27%.
+These figures highlight the growing importance of online sales channels in driving profitability.

 - **Which retailers have the highest sales volumes and operating profit?**

 - **Are there specific months or seasons with higher sales or profitability?**